Retargeting Visual Data with Deformation Fields: Conclusion

 \section{Conclusion}

-We present an approach that generalises the principle underlying seam carving to create image variants by manipulating its low content areas.
-By training neural deformation fields that avoid applying distortion to important parts of an input, our approach is applicable to different editing objectives, centred around visual data retargeting.\\ Our formulation is largely domain invariant and only needs minor alterations to work on different types of visual data, as we demonstrated through its application to neural radiance fields and even meshes, which is novel for approaches from the seam carving family that do not operate in continuous domains.
-Compared to the existing idea of seam carving, our approach offers increased flexibility by using continuous deformation fields instead of discrete decisions for seams, while bringing compatibility \eg for the use of more complex energy formulations in the future. {
+We present an approach that generalises the principle underlying seam carving to create image variants by manipulating low content areas.
+By training neural deformation fields that avoid applying distortion to important parts of an input, our approach is applicable to different forms of visual data retargeting.
+Our formulation is largely domain invariant and only needs minor alterations to work on different types of visual data, as demonstrated for neural radiance fields and meshes for the first time.
+We demonstrate compatibility to other energy formulations of the seam carving family, being a more general way of optimising image retargeting.
+Our approach is the only one that natively works on 3D scenes.